Anesthesia: History

 Throughout Europe, Asia, and the Americas, a variety of Solanum species containing potent tropane alkaloids was used for anesthesia.
 In 13th-century Italy, Theodoric Borgognoni used similar mixtures along with opiates to induce unconsciousness, and treatment with the combined alkaloids proved a mainstay of anesthesia until the 19th century.
 Local anesthetics were used in Inca civilization where shamans chewed coca leaves and performed operations on the skull while spitting into the wounds they had inflicted to anesthetize.
 Cocaine was later isolated and became the first effective local anesthetic.
-It was first used in 1859 by Karl Koller, at the suggestion of Sigmund Freud, in eye surgery in 1884.
+It was first used in eye surgery in 1884 by Karl Koller, at the suggestion of Sigmund Freud.
 German surgeon August Bier (1861–1949) was the first to use cocaine for intrathecal anesthesia in 1898.
 Romanian surgeon Nicolae Racoviceanu-Piteşti (1860–1942) was the first to use opioids for intrathecal analgesia; he presented his experience in Paris in 1901.

 The "soporific sponge" ("sleep sponge") used by Arabic physicians was introduced to Europe by the Salerno school of medicine in the late 12th century and by Ugo Borgognoni (1180–1258) in the 13th century.
 The sponge was promoted and described by Ugo's son and fellow surgeon, Theodoric Borgognoni (1205–1298).
 In this anesthetic method, a sponge was soaked in a dissolved solution of opium, mandragora, hemlock juice, and other substances.
 The sponge was then dried and stored; just before surgery the sponge was moistened and then held under the patient's nose.
 When all went well, the fumes rendered the individual unconscious.

 The most famous anesthetic, ether, may have been synthesized as early as the 8th century, but it took many centuries for its anesthetic importance to be appreciated, even though the 16th century physician and polymath Paracelsus noted that chickens made to breathe it not only fell asleep but also felt no pain.
 By the early 19th century, ether was being used by humans, but only as a recreational drug.